yaasinslami/yaasinslami/README.md

 </p>

-<h3 align="center">Yassine Slami | 20 | CS Student & Aspiring AI Engineer
-Currently studying Computer Science while specializing in machine learning.
-Passionate about C/C++ systems programming and exploring the intersection of low-level optimization and AI applications.
+<h3 align="center">Hey there! 👋 I'm Yassine, a 20-year-old Computer Science student with a passion for both systems programming and artificial intelligence.
 </h3>

 ---